-We incur significant upfront costs to acquire subscribers, including advertising, independent third-party retailer incentives, payments made to third-parties, equipment subsidies, installation services, and/or new customer promotions.
+We incur significant upfront costs to acquire subscribers, including advertising, independent third-party retailer incentives, payments made to third-parties, equipment and wireless device subsidies, installation services, and/or new customer promotions.
 While we attempt to recoup these upfront costs over the lives of their subscription, there can be no assurance that we will be successful in achieving that objective.
 With respect to our DISH TV services, we employ business rules such as minimum credit requirements for prospective customers and contractual commitments to receive service for a minimum term.
 We strive to provide outstanding customer service to increase the likelihood of customers keeping their Pay-TV services over longer periods of time.
 Subscriber acquisition costs for SLING TV subscribers are significantly lower than those for DISH TV subscribers.
+Our subscriber acquisition costs for our Retail Wireless subscribers are primarily related to subsidies on wireless devices.
 Our subscriber acquisition costs may vary significantly from period to period.

 We incur significant costs to retain our existing DISH TV subscribers, mostly as a result of upgrading their equipment to next generation receivers, primarily including our Hopper receivers, and by providing retention credits.
 As with our subscriber acquisition costs, our retention upgrade spending includes the cost of equipment and installation services.
 In certain circumstances, we also offer programming at no additional charge and/or promotional pricing for limited periods to existing customers in exchange for a contractual commitment to receive service for a minimum term.
 A component of our retention efforts includes the installation of equipment for customers who move.
+Retention costs for Retail Wireless subscribers are primarily related to promotional pricing on upgraded wireless devices for qualified existing subscribers.
 Our DISH TV subscriber retention costs may vary significantly from period to period.